Bamo16/Beat-Saber-Extensions-For-StreamerBot/README.md

 * `!bsrmyqueue` / `!bsrwhen` – Check the queue positions of your requests or get an ETA
 * `!bsrqueue` – Show the long form song request queue (moderator only)
 * `!bsrbump` – Bump a request (with error validation and optional auto-bump for raiders)
-* Easily trigger song bump via any other action which populates a `user` argument
+* Easily trigger song bump via from other StreamerBot actions (see: [⚡  Triggering Song Bumps From Your Own Actions](#triggering-song-bumps-from-your-own-actions))
-* Configurable options for displaying queue entries (BSRID-only or full beatmap info chosen dynamically based on configuration criterea)
+* Configurable options for displaying queue entries (BSR Id-only or full beatmap info chosen dynamically based on configuration criterea)

 ## Table Of Contents